Barbarian kingdoms: Etymology

 "The barbarian kingdoms" is the collective term commonly used by modern historians to designate the kingdoms established in Western Europe after the collapse of the Western Roman Empire.
 The term has been criticized by some scholars on account of "barbarian" being a pejorative term.
 Some historians also consider "barbarian kingdoms" to be a misnomer since the kingdoms were supported and to a large degree staffed by former Roman elites.
 Alternate terms that have been proposed and used by some historians include "post-Roman kingdoms", "Roman-barbarian kingdoms", "Latin-Germanic kingdoms", "Latin-barbarian kingdoms", "western kingdoms", and "early medieval kingdoms".

 "Barbarian kingdom" was not a contemporary term and was not used by the populace of the kingdoms to designate their own states.
 Early medieval writers in the kingdoms sometimes used "barbarian" in reference to denizens of other kingdoms, though never in reference to their own.

 Formation

 Background

 The rise of the barbarian kingdoms in the territory previously governed by the Western Roman Empire was a gradual, complex, and largely unintentional process.
 Their origin can ultimately be traced to the migrations of large numbers of barbarian (i.e. non-Roman) peoples into the territory of the Roman Empire.
 Although the Migration Period (c.
 300–600) is often referred to as the "Barbarian Invasions", migrations were spurred not only by invasions but also by invitations.
 Inviting peoples from beyond the imperial frontier to settle Roman territory was not a new policy, and something that had been done several times by emperors in the past, mostly for economic, agricultural or military purposes.
 Because of the size and power of the Roman Empire, its capacity for immigration was nearly infinite.
 Several events through the fourth and fifth centuries complicated the situation.

-Roman perspectives

-Roman writers conceptualized these groups within long-standing ethnographic traditions that emphasized their cultural alterity.
-Descriptions of “barbarians” often owed more to literary convention than to direct observation, portraying them as uncivilized, warlike, and fundamentally distinct from Roman society.
-Such accounts functioned as tools of imperial ideology, justifying conquest and explaining Roman decline in moralizing terms.
-As historian Michael Maas observes, Roman ethnography at the end of antiquity was less concerned with the accuracy of description than with integrating these groups into narratives of Rome's fate and destiny.

-While ethnographic stereotypes remained powerful, the formation of the kingdoms reflected pragmatic realities: federate armies carved out territories, imperial recognition was sometimes granted for political expediency, and Roman elites themselves often cooperated with new rulers.
-Scholars have debated whether the transition from tribal gentes to territorial regna marked the collapse of Rome or its transformation into a new political order.